This is the deepest image of the universe ever captured (for now)

 The centers of the stars are also blown out because they are bright enough to saturate the JWST’s detectors.
 NASA has strategies to handle this when it’s making scientific measurements but didn’t use any of them for this test.

 Other than the handful of stars—which appear with six “diffraction spikes” because of the JWST’s six-sided mirrors—everything else in the shot is a distant galaxy.
-As Jane Rigby, Webb’s operations scientist at Goddard Space Flight Center explains, “The faintest blobs in this image are exactly the types of faint galaxies that Webb will study in its first year of science operations.”
+As Jane Rigby, Webb’s operations scientist at Goddard Space Center explains, “The faintest blobs in this image are exactly the types of faint galaxies that Webb will study in its first year of science operations.”
 The more powerful instruments onboard will be able to reveal a lot more from similar photos.

 The image is also in false color.
-It was monochromatic, but it has been given a white-yellow-orange-red to represent the progression from the brightest to dimmest objects.
+It was monochromatic, but it has been given a white-yellow-orange-red gradient to represent the progression from the brightest to dimmest objects.

 What to expect next week

 The JWST is now focused and gazing out at the universe.
 The first “real science observations” were made in June, and we can expect to see those images very soon.
-They will be in full color and us views we’ve never seen before.
+They will be in full color and show us views we’ve never seen before.

 Full scientific operations will begin in mid-July and that’s when things will get really exciting.
 According to NASA, JWST will make “breathtaking discoveries about stars, exoplanets, galaxies, and even moving targets within our solar system.”
-After everything Hubble has discovered over the last 30 years, it’s got a lot to live to.
+After everything Hubble has discovered over the last 30 years, it’s got a lot to live up to.

 The post This is the deepest image of the universe ever captured (for now) appeared first on Popular Photography.